Karanp05x/trial-01/README.md

 # trial-01
-This is a Trial Repository
+This is a Trial Repository.